kofio/coinsy/README.md

 2. Implement a "Web of Trust" modal rather than a controlled decentralized public key infrastructure.
 3. Implement block chain functionality.
 4. Come to public consensus on escrow.
 A decentralized algorithm proves to work effectively in simulations but users may want to use centralized escrow services.
-5. Use non-random account balances.
+5. Use non-random account balances (related to 4).
 6. Fix "hung" offers (possibly related to 1.).
 7. Cleanup database code and upload.
+8. Start implementing iOS, Android, Linux, Windows, etc clients.
+10. Implement market chart into reference client for OS X.
-8. Release version 1.0.
+11. Release version 1.0.

 If you feel this software is of use please consider donating to one of the following crypto-currency addresses: